Good Practices

 Simple Scenario

 To provide the greatest value, use case scenarios should be kept as concise as possible.
 Apart from avoiding implementation details, use case scenarios should include only 5 to 9 steps.
 If a use case is shorter than 5 steps, it probably will not provide the expected value.
 What is more, the specification will probably contain dozens of these small use cases and will become hard to manage.
-Similarly, use case with more than 9 steps is very likely to be overcomplicated, it probably contains unnecessary details or is a combination of two different user goals.
+Similarly, a use case with more than 9 steps is very likely to be overcomplicated; it probably contains unnecessary details or is a combination of two different user goals.

 Use Case Name